The internet is full of success stories and my 6-figures language-learning blog French Together could be considered one of them

 But things don’t always go as planned and every business experiences ups and downs.

-April was definitely in the down category for me and that’s great because it means the first blog income report I ever published will be full of useful lessons.
+April was definitely in the down category for me and that’s great because it means the first blog income report I ever published will be full of valuable lessons about blogging.